-Australia, apart from the famous Great Barrier Reef and the stunning Outback is unfortunately synonymous for flies, poisonous snakes and spiders.
+Apart from the famous Great Barrier Reef and the stunning Outback, Australia is unfortunately synonymous with flies, poisonous snakes, and spiders.
 Those living in the colder parts of the planet do not get to experience the joy of flies swarming over a picnic table, snakes slithering into back yards or spiders on the toilet seat!

-Although insects and reptiles have their place in the grand scheme of things, the likes of spiders though are considered pests.
-GC Pest Control throughout the years of providing pest control treatments on the Gold Coast, in Brisbane and Ipswich are able to easily identify and treat unwanted spiders.
-Our spider treatments are most successful in keeping your home spider free ensuring you and your family are safe from encountering one of Australia’s most popular and or poisonous spiders:
+Although insects and reptiles have their place in the grand scheme of things, the likes of spiders are considered pests.
+Throughout the years of providing pest control treatments on the Gold Coast, Brisbane and Ipswich, GC Pest Control can easily identify and treat unwanted spiders.
+Our spider treatments are most successful in keeping your home spider-free, ensuring you and your family are safe from encountering one of Australia’s most popular and or poisonous spiders:

-A well know spider indigenous to Australia is the Redback Spider.
-Typically, the adult female, being larger to the male, is the most recognisable being black in colour with a red stripe on the upper side of its abdomen.
-These spiders are venomous and are harmful to humans and lead to the majority of spider bite statistics in Australia.
-Its preferred habitat is a warm and protected place which usually is in close proximity to or inside our homes, so can easily come into contact a home’s human inhabitants.
+A well knows spider indigenous to Australia is the Redback Spider.
+Typically, the adult female is larger than the male is the most recognisable feature being black with a red stripe on the upper side of its abdomen.
+These spiders are venomous and harmful to humans and lead to most spider bite statistics in Australia.
+Its preferred habitat is a warm and protected place usually close to or inside our homes, so it can easily contact a home’s human inhabitants.

-Redback spiders spin a messy web to catch insects, other spiders and some small reptiles and kill them by injecting venom through its fangs.
+Redback spiders spin a messy web to catch insects, other spiders and some small reptiles and kill them by injecting venom through their fangs.

-Huntsman spiders are found throughout Australia and can grow to one of the largest sizes of spider species, up to 15cms.
+Huntsman spiders are found throughout Australia and can grow to one of the largest spider species, up to 15cms.
 These spiders also feed on insects, smaller spiders and tiny lizards.
-Not renowned for biting humans, they are more recognisable for their large black, hairy bodies and their ability to move at incredible speed.
-These spiders are considered a pest due to their intimidating size and the fact that they cause more fright than bite to humans.
+Not renowned for biting humans, they are more recognisable for their largely black, hairy bodies and their ability to move at incredible speed.
+These spiders are considered a pest due to their intimidating size and cause more fright than a bite to humans.

 Daddy Long Leg

 Possessing very long legs, Daddy Long Legs are a very common spider in our Gold Coast, Brisbane and Ipswich homes.
-Spinning untidy webs usually in a corner, these spiders eat insects, other spiders, flies and beetles.
-Although poisonous, their fangs are so miniscule that even if they could penetrate the skins of a human they do not pose a risk.
+Spinning untidy webs usually in corners, these spiders eat insects, other spiders, flies and beetles.
+Although poisonous, their fangs are so minuscule that even if they could penetrate the skins of a human, they do not pose a risk.

 Golden Orb Spider

-Characteristically these large spiders weave even larger webs that have tremendous strength, strong enough to catch small birds.
-These are the webs you see usually cast between trees or from one building to another, or from fences and washing lines.
+These large spiders weave even larger webs that have tremendous strength, strong enough to catch small birds.
+These are the webs you see usually cast between trees or from one building to another or fences and washing lines.

-Mouse spiders look formidable with a large bulbous head and smooth, shiny body.
-There are 8 known species of the Mouse Spider throughout Australia but aren’t relatively common in our suburban Gold Coast, Brisbane and Ipswich back yards.
+Mouse spiders look formidable with large bulbous heads and smooth, shiny bodies.
+There are eight known species of the Mouse Spider throughout Australia but aren’t relatively common in our suburban Gold Coast, Brisbane and Ipswich back yards.

 Typically preferring areas near rivers or waterways, Mouse spiders aren’t particularly aggressive.
 Mouse spiders are active in daylight hours rather than at night.
 Their diet consists of insects, other spiders, frogs and small lizards.